ImanRostam/SciFiUI/README.md

 The user can enjoy and admire the stars and asteroids when the lights inside the spaceship is turned off by pressing the 'OFF' button.
 Audio files, Space.mp3 and Asteroids.mp3, will be played in the background for the user to relax.

 # How it works
+These are the following classes made for this assignment:

+UI class
+- The main class and where everything is drawn

 # What I am most proud of in the assignment